Dozens hurt as car ploughs into German carnival parade

 German prosecutors and police said the suspect, a 29-year-old German citizen, was being treated for injuries sustained in the incident and they were looking into all possibilities.

-“It can be assumed that it was intentional,” police spokesman Henning Hinn told reporters.
+“This is a terrible day, this is a terrible deed,” said Peter Beuth, interior minister of Hesse, the western German state where Volkmarsen is located.

-He said eight to 10 of those injured were seriously hurt.
+A third of those injured were children, he said, and police still had no indication of the possible motive.

-“Among those who are seriously injured are children, unfortunately,” he said at the scene, where debris from the carnival littered the ground and a silver Mercedes-Benz car that appeared to have been involved was taped off by police.
+“It can be assumed that it was intentional,” police spokesman Henning Hinn said at the scene, where debris from the carnival littered the ground and a silver Mercedes-Benz car that appeared to have been involved was taped off by police.

-Regional broadcaster Hessenschau said police believed the driver had acted deliberately, but that they could not question him due to his injuries.
+He said eight to 10 of around 30 people injured were seriously hurt.
+“Among those who are seriously injured are children, unfortunately,” he added.
+Bild newspaper said some of the injuries were life-threatening.

 German news website HNA cited witnesses saying the man appeared to have targeted children and had driven “at full throttle” into the crowd, which had gathered for a traditional procession ahead of the Christian season of Lent.